piland/Charma/README.md

 * Android Studio ...Need to add picture and link
 * Jetpack Compose ...Need to add picture and link
 * Google Maps Api ...Need to add picture and link
-* Duo Api ...Need to add picture and link
+* Firebase ...Need to add picture and link

 <p align="right">(<a href="#readme-top">back to top</a>)</p>